nefarius/docs.nefarius.at/docs/projects/Vicius/Exit-Codes.md

 `201` | The self-updater process started successfully.
 `202` | The installed product is up to date.
 `203` | The update got installed successfully.
-`204` | The user chose to postpone the update and 24 hours since then haven't yet passed.
+`204` | The user chose to postpone the update right now.
+`205` | The postponed the update and 24 hours since then haven't yet passed.

 ## Error conditions